jeslynzhou/Pawllywood/README.md

 ### Core Features
 1. In-app library for pet-specific care guides
 2. Forum for engaging in discussion, asking questions, and sharing thoughts and experiences through writing posts and pictures
-3. Notebook to save and note down useful tips sourced from in-app library and forum
-4. Authentication for user accounts
+3. Authentication for user accounts

 ### Bonus Features
+1. Notebook to save and note down useful tips sourced from in-app library and forum
-1. User engagement to add friends and initiate private chat with people
+2. User engagement to add friends and initiate private chat with people
-2. Push notification to inform users about updates and relevant activities
+3. Push notification to inform users about updates and relevant activities
-3. Multi-device synchronization
+4. Multi-device synchronization
-4. Effective search-engine
+5. Effective search-engine

 ## Tech Stack
 1. ReactNative & JavaScript (Frontend)